-5 Conclusions
+5 5 Conclusions

-We have characterised the seismicity of spine extrusion during the last stage of the 1991-1995 dome-555 forming eruption at Unzen volcano, Japan.
-Using a single-station detection approach, we identified 12,208 seismic events between October 1994 and February 1995.
-Two Fast-Fourier Transform analysis methods (Multitaper Method and Short-term Fourier Transform) revealed strong ~40-hour cycles in hourly counts during the emergence of the spine.
-By the end of January 1995, the cycle 'glided' to 560 a \sim 100-hour period.
-The cycles were are linked to pulsatory extrusion of the spine, in-part governed by the frictional properties of the magma plug and driven by magma supply from below.
-Waveform correlation of the dataset revealed two strong cyclic clusters of low-frequency volcano-seismic events during the spine extrusion, interpreted as repeated fracturing events at the spine margins.
-A combination of singular value decomposition and coda wave interferometry revealed changes in seismic velocities in the Unzen edifice during the extrusion.
-Our conceptual model proposes that late-stage 565 densification of the inclined magma spine resulted in increasing normal stresses on the lower margin, serving to close preferentially aligned fractures, and the opposite effect on the upper margin, where pervasive damage resulted from unloading from below as the spine slumped.
+We have characterised the seismicity of spine extrusion during the last stage of the 1991-1995 dome-forming eruption at Unzen volcano, Japan.
+Using a single-station detection approach, we identified 12 208 seismic events between October 1994 and February 1995.
+Fast-Fourier Transform analysis (Multitaper Method and Short-term Fourier Transform) revealed strong ~ 40 h cycles in hourly counts during the emergence of the spine.
+By the end of January 1995, the cycle "glided" to a ~ 100 h period.
+The cycles were linked to pulsatory extrusion of the spine, in-part governed by the frictional properties of the magma plug and driven by magma supply from below.
+Waveform correlation of the dataset revealed two strong cyclic clusters during the spine extrusion, interpreted as repeated fracturing events at the spine margins.
+A combination of singular value decomposition and coda wave interferometry revealed changes in

+- seismic velocities in the Unzen edifice during the extrusion.
+Our conceptual model proposes that late-stage densification of the inclined magma spine resulted in increasing normal stresses on the lower margin, serving to close preferentially aligned fractures, - and the opposite effect on the upper margin, where pervasive damage resulted from unloading from below as the spine slumped.
 This results in increasing and decreasing seismic velocities respectively, as well as a migration of the source regions along the conduit walls as failure criteria are met.
-This study highlights the application of single-station 570 detection, statistical analysis, waveform correlation, singular value decomposition, and coda wave interferometry to deduce subtle variations during eruptions.
-We anticipate that the application of such mechanism-based interpretation of geophysical signals, combined with field and experimental evidence, will help improve physical models needed to inform future assessment of hazards during 575 lava dome eruptions.
+This study highlights the application of singlestation detection, statistical analysis, waveform correlation, singular value decomposi- - tion, and coda wave interferometry to deduce subtle variations during eruptions.
+We anticipate that the application of such mechanism-based interpretation of geophysical signals, combined with field and experimental evidence, will help improve physical models needed to inform future assessment of hazards during lava dome eruptions.

-Appendix A: Single-station detection parameters
+Appendix: Single-station detection parameters